 - "Safety Net and Measuring Rod: The NAFTA TAA Program, Temple International and Comparative Law Journal, Vol. 12.1, Spring 1998

 Selected Speaking Engagements

-- "Ethical Considerations When Dealing With Distressed Property," National Business Institute, Cherry Hill, New Jersey, December 13, 2011
+- Speaker, "Ethical Considerations When Dealing With Distressed Property," National Business Institute, New Jersey, December 13, 2011

-- "Ethics in Lending," National Business Institute's Negotiating Real Estate Loan Terms and Workout Options Seminar, Cherry Hill, New Jersey, February 9, 2010; Saddle Brook, New Jersey, February 10, 2010
+- "Ethics in Lending," National Business Institute, Cherry Hill, New Jersey, February 9, 2010

-- "An Update on Bankruptcy Fraud and Ponzi Schemes," White Collar Roundtable presented by Sobel & Co.'s Forensic Accounting/Litigation Support Services Group, New Jersey, December 2, 2009
+- "An Update on Bankruptcy Fraud and Ponzi Schemes," White Collar Roundtable, New Jersey, December 2, 2009

 - "Current Issues Involving Non-Compete Agreements, Protection of Trade Secrets and Duty of Loyalty," New Jersey Institute of Continuing Legal Education seminar presenter, October 8, 2009

-- "Chinese Drywall Overview," HB Litigation Conferences Presents Chinese Drywall Litigation, New Orleans, Louisiana, June 18, 2009
+- "Chinese Drywall Litigation," HB Litigation Conferences Presents Chinese Drywall Litigation, New Orleans, Louisiana, June 18, 2009